House fire sparked by downed power lines as severe storms pass through

-Authorities are responding to a two-story house fire in northeast Harris County.
+CYPRESS-FAIRBANKS, Texas - Authorities responded to a two-story house fire in northeast Harris County.

 The fire broke out around 4 a.m.
-Thursday in the Cypress area on Churchill Way Drive and Crooks Wat Court, authorities said.
+Thursday in the Cypress area on Churchill Way Drive and Crooks Way Court, authorities said.

 According to firefighters, the fire sparked after a tree fell and brought power lines down on the roof of the home.

+"The only trouble they had fighting the fire was because of the power lines down and the question of them being charged," said Daniel Arizpe with the Cy-Fair Volunteer Fire Department.
+"CenterPoint is on the scene to handle that issue, but the first arriving crews did have issues with power lines."

-Thousands of people west of the metro area experienced power outages as the storm passed through.
+Thousands of people west of the metro area experienced power outages as the storm passed through, including the Steeple Chase neighborhood surrounding the downed power lines.

+"It looks like there is no power in the neighborhood now, and the area surrounding the neighborhood doesn't have power," Arizpe said.

+Homeowner Beatriz Velez - a mother of three, who is also six months pregnant - said she heard a loud bang and saw smoke and flames coming from the kitchen.

 Copyright 2019 by KPRC Click2Houston - All rights reserved.